 '''

 function metersToFeet( x )

 {

+'''

+'''

 return 3.28084 x;

 }

 return metersToFeet( $(meters) );

 '''

-- Enter your script into the JavaScript field.
-The script should be the body of a JavaScript function. - Select a column from Insert variable to add that column variable into the JavaScript field at the current cursor position. - Click the Evaluate button to evaluate your JavaScript expression over every row and show any errors.
+- Set New column name to the name of the new column you want to create. - Set Type column as to: - Number/Boolean/String to pass: - A column that is numeric values as Javascript Number type. - A column that is true and false values as Javascript Boolean type. - Anything else as Javascript String type. - o String to pass data all columns with Javascript String type. - Enter your script into the Javascript field.
+The script should be the body of a Javascript function. - Select a column from Insert variable to add that column variable into the Javascript field at the current cursor position. - Click the Evaluate button to evaluate your Javascript expression over every row and show any errors.

-- The JavaScript transform is calculated every time: - o The Evaluate button is pressed. - The JavaScript transform item is unselected in the Center pane and script changes have been made without the Evaluate button being clicked. - o An item upstream of it changes. - A numeric value is passed as a JavaScript number variable. true and false are passed as a JavaScript boolean variable.
-Everything else is passed as a JavaScript string variable. - An empty cell is passed as an empty JavaScript string variable (""), not null.
-To test if the "v" column has a blank or empty value:
+- The Javascript transform is calculated every time: - o The Evaluate button is pressed. - The Javascript transform item is unselected in the Center pane and script changes have been made without the Evaluate button being clicked. - o An item upstream of it changes. - An empty string is passed as an empty Javascript string variable (""), not null.
+To test if the 'v' column has a blank or empty value: